Home

 2022-05-23 20:19:20

-Vadim Shishimarin, a 21-year-old tank commander, had pleaded responsible to killing 62-year-old Oleksandr Shelipov within the northeastern Ukrainian village of Chupakhivka on Feb.
-28, 4 days after the invasion. learn extra
+Vadim Shishimarin, a 21-year-old tank commander, had pleaded guilty to killing 62-year-old Oleksandr Shelipov within the northeastern Ukrainian village of Chupakhivka on Feb.
+28, four days after the invasion. learn more

-Judge Serhiy Agafonov stated Shishimarin, carrying out a "felony order" by a soldier of upper rank, had fired a number of shots at the victim's head from an automated weapon. learn more
+Choose Serhiy Agafonov said Shishimarin, finishing up a "criminal order" by a soldier of upper rank, had fired a number of photographs on the sufferer's head from an automatic weapon. read extra

 Register now for FREE unlimited access to Reuters.com